Courage to Act

 - the community and its particular mix of challenge and support, commitment to inclusion, respect for peace and service, and focus on wellness;

 - the distinctiveness of our location, academic offerings, and mission;

 - our resources and the ways in which they enable us and must focus us on our mission and vision;

-- and our presence as a college of high academic standards and performance transitioning from regional to national in its reach, recruiting, and impact.
+- and our presence as a college of high academic standards and performance transitioning from regional to international in its reach, recruiting, and impact.

 Studying our foundational attributes and using what we learn to guide future philanthropic investment and resource deployment will continue to distinguish Juniata, because we will bolster that which distinguishes us now.
 Such a plan does not preclude discovery, reinvestment, or reduction of some activities.
 Rather, by placing a premium on working together to understand the underpinnings of who we are, we will become ever clearer about what will best move Juniata forward.

 If this strategic plan is about any one thing, it is about placing the College on a clear path to build on its strengths and, through that endeavor, extend and nurture those strengths.
+Such work will position Juniata to face the challenges and opportunities ahead with clear information, a robust plan, and diverse resources to muster the necessary courage to act in ways that enliven and expand opportunities for our students.
 Our historic values of peace, community, service, and simplicity have resulted in a liberal arts college committed to learning through experience, service to our region and the world, global awareness and an enviable international focus, and a community of supportive alumni and friends that go to great lengths to share our story and to bring new students to this place.
 This plan’s vision draws on those strengths and is a manifestation of our historic values: to ensure that Juniata is known as a place that inspires citizens of consequence to understand the world in which they act.